 Glass and Metal

-In July 2019, two pieces from my recent “Salt Point” series are included in “Alchemy 5”, an international enamel exhibit in Eugene, Oregon, sponsored by the Enamelist Society.
-In November 2019, the exhibit travels to the Tacoma Museum of Glass, where it will be shown until April 2020.
+Two pieces from my recent “Salt Point” series are included in “Alchemy 5”, an international enamel exhibit sponsored by The Enamelist Society, and in which I was honored to be awarded First Place for wall work.
+On November 23, 2019, the exhibit opens at the Tacoma Museum of Glass, where it will be shown until April 2020.

 The Center for Enamel Art has also featured my photographic champlevé process in a recent blog post.

-I’m a California coastal native, exploring the intertidal landscape with electroformed copper and the difficult enameling medium of champlevé.
+I’m a California coastal native, exploring the tidal landscape with electroformed copper and the difficult enameling technique of champlevé.
 My original medium was glass, but later I branched into metals, with photography always present as an avocation.
-Now I work across several media, ignoring a lot of conventional rules, combining glass, metal, fire and photography to create pieces that often appear to be hybrids between traditional categories.
+Now I work with several materials, combining glass, metal, fire and photography to create pieces that are ambiguous and often appear to be visual hybrids.
 Whether my work is seen close up or from a distance, I want it to evoke a sense of mystery, to suggest alternate realities that are as elusive as the ever-changing tideline.

 I call myself a mad scientist at heart, an alchemist in love with color, imagery, and the lure of unpredictable materials.
-The question “What if…?” can sometimes only be answered with tenacious experimentation, and by chasing results that are often seen as technically impossible.
+The question “What if…?” can sometimes only be answered with tenacious experimentation, and by chasing results that ignore conventional rules and technical “impossibilities”.

 I grew up on an ocean beach that changed with each tide, each season.
-Everything around me was somewhat unpredictable, governed only by the storms and the cycles of the moon.
-I think of glass and metal as metaphors.
-They have ephemeral qualities that I like to push, inspired by water, sand, erosion, geological forces.
+Everything around me was somewhat unpredictable, governed only by storms and cycles of the moon.
+Glass and metal have many changeable forms that are metaphors for this environment.
+They have ephemeral qualities that I like to explore, inspired by water, sand, erosion, geological forces.
 Things that wash ashore and tug at memory.
 Remnants of other times, other lives.

 My website is both a gallery of my work and a place I share various techniques.
 Welcome!